Tilton & Belmont Branch

 Crossing the Winnipesaukee River on a long railroad trestle, the Tilton & Belmont Branch arrived at Gardner’s Grove.
 Gardner’s Grove was probably named after major landowner Harry Gardner, and the large grove of pine trees that lined the shore of this picturesque bay of Silver Lake.
 It was a small summer resort around the turn of the century, when many lakeside cottages were built, as well as a few seasonal commercial establishments.

 The last stop on the line was the Belmont station, adjacent to the Belmont mill.
 Although the line was built primarily to service the freight needs of the mill, curiously, the line ended on the opposite side of the Tioga River from the mill.
-Cargo had to be transported by carriage up Main Street, across the 1870’s era Depot Street bridge, and back down the road leading to the station before it could be loaded onto waiting freight cars.
-Pedestrians were not as inconvenienced, however, as a wooden footbridge led directly from the station and across the Tioga to the mill.
+The mill’s bulky finished products had to be transported by carriage up Main Street, across the 1870’s era Depot Street bridge, and back down the road leading to the station before they could be loaded onto waiting freight cars to be shipped to the mill’s customers.
+Commuting mill laborers were not as inconvenienced, however, as a narrow wooden footbridge across the Tioga connected the mill directly to the station.

 For more information about the Tilton & Belmont branch, please refer to Belmont, by Diane M. Marden and the Belmont Historical Society, Arcadia Publishing, 2006.